PostHog/posthog.com/contents/tutorials/css-selectors-for-actions.md

 The best option to start creating actions with CSS selectors is to use the `Inspect` option in the toolbar and then click on some element on the page.
 You should see the menu with a `Create a new action` button in the bottom.
 Press it and you will see the `Actions` menu with automatically generated CSS selector in the `Selector` section.
 Feel free to start from there and change it!

 Alternatively, you can go to the `Actions` option in the toolbar, select `New action` and then press `Select Element`.
-You should get the `Actions` menu like a one below:
+You should get the `Actions` menu:

 ![Action Menu](..images/tutorials/../../../images/tutorials/css-selectors-for-actions/create_action.png).